 Moreover, the interface guides users through verifying their accounts to begin trading.
-Each tab on the web interface only has two or three menus, and users can find features in a straightforward interface without any distracting charts or lists.
+Each tab on the web interface only has two or three menus, and users can find features in a straightforward interface without distracting charts or lists.

 The “Prices” tab shows the top listed cryptocurrencies.
 Users can choose to view Advanced Markets and a Classic Chart View.
 There is also a cryptocurrency search function.

 Moreover, users can choose between using Kraken Basic, Kraken Pro, and Kraken Futures.
-The Pro version has more features than Basic, and Futures allows for Futures trading on the exchange.
+The Pro version has more features than the Basic, and Futures allows for Futures trading on the exchange.

 For Kraken vs Binance for ease of use, Kraken is the obvious winner.
 While Binance has tons of information on the main interface, Kraken removes all the clutter and guides users through the exchange’s features.

 Binance supports over 500 cryptocurrencies and a host of stablecoins.
 These include BUSD and USDT.
 It also supports 19 fiat currencies for fiat-crypto trading.
 Additionally, it lists ICO tokens.
 This means that users can fund new coin projects from the platform.
-Binance US only supports 47 altcoins, and they can only transact in US dollars.
+Binance US only supports 47 altcoins and can only transact in US dollars.

 Kraken supports over 80 cryptocurrencies.
 This includes all the popular coins and a respectable list of altcoins.
 It has over 150 trading pairs, but not all coins have trading pairs or support margin trading.

-Furthermore, users can use the US dollar and the Euro for cash to crypto transactions.
+Furthermore, users can use the US dollar and the Euro for cash-to-crypto transactions.
 Other coins support fiat currencies like the Japanese Yen, the Australian Dollar, and the British Pound.